 Fern Transplant Info

+Most ferns are easy to grow, especially when all their basic needs are met.
+Most varieties grow well in, and even prefer, shady areas with damp, fertile soil, though some types will thrive in full sun with moist soil.
 Before taking on any type of fern transplant, you'll want to be familiar with the particular species you have and its specific growing conditions.
 Ferns make wonderful additions to woodland gardens or shady borders and contrast well with hostas and other foliage plants.

 When to Transplant Ferns

+The best time to transplant ferns is in early spring, while still dormant but just as new growth begins to emerge.
+Potted ferns can usually be transplanted or repotted anytime but care should be taken if this is performed during its active growth period.
 Before you move them, you may want to have their new planting area well prepared with plenty of organic matter.
 It also helps to move a fern plant in the evening or when it's cloudy, which will lessen the effects of transplant shock.

 How to Transplant a Fern